This article will answer the following questions:

 It's much more than that!🔥

-The whole fundament of Successteam is our feedback statements because they dictate the quality of the feedback and how useful the data is for a leader.
+The entire foundation of Successteam is built on our feedback statements, as they determine the quality of the feedback and the usefulness of the data for managers.

-Although we made it easy for leaders to understand their feedback, the way we do it "behind the scenes" is actually quite complex.
+While we've made it simple for managers to understand their feedback, the underlying process is actually quite complex.

-Each feedback loop consists of a number of statements based on the chosen frequency (weekly, bi-weekly, or monthly).
-Leaders decide the feedback loop and the number of feedback statements they want to be answered in each loop.
+Each feedback loop contains a series of statements.
+Managers define the frequency of the feedback loop and the number of statements to be answered in each loop.

 All statements in a loop correlate to one of the primary Indicators and subcategories, as shown below.